flexible-address-space/flexspace/README.md

 # FlexTree, FlexSpace and FlexDB

-This repository contains the reference implementation of FlexTree, FlexSpace and FlexDB presented in the paper ''Building an Efficient Key-value Store Using Lightweight In-place Updates'' on EuroSys 2022.
+This repository contains the reference implementation of FlexTree, FlexSpace and FlexDB presented in the paper ''Building an Efficient Key-Value Store in a Flexible Address Space'' on EuroSys 2022.

 [[ACM DL](https://dl.acm.org/doi/10.1145/3492321.3519555)]
 [[Paper PDF](https://www.roychan.org/assets/eurosys22-flex/paper.pdf)]